percona/pbm-docs/docs/usage/restore.md

         The lower the values, the less memory is allocated for the restore.
 However, the performance decreases too.

+    ### Restore from a logical backup made on previous major version of Percona Server for MongoDB

+    In some cases you may need to restore from a backup made on previous major version of Percona Server for MongoDB.
+To make this happen, [Feature Compatibility Version (FCV)](https://www.mongodb.com/docs/manual/reference/command/setFeatureCompatibilityVersion/) values in both backup and the destination environment must match.

+    Starting with version 2.1.0, Percona Backup for MongoDB stores the FCV value in the backup metadata.
+If it doesn't match the FCV value on the destination environment, you see the warning in the [`pbm status`](../reference/pbm-commands.md#pbm-status) output so that you can manually adjust it before the restore.

+    ```{.bash .no-copy}
+    2023-04-10T10:48:54Z 302.80KB <logical> [ERROR: backup FCV "6.0" is incompatible with the running mongo FCV "5.0"] [2023-04-10T10:49:14Z]
+    2023-04-10T08:40:10Z 172.25KB <logical> [ERROR: backup mongo version "6.0.5-4" is incompatible with the running mongo version "5.0.15-13"] [2023-04-10T08:40:28Z]
+    ```

+    The following example illustrates the restore from a backup made on Percona Server for MongoDB 4.4 on Percona Server for MongoDB 5.0.

+    1. Check the FCV value for the backup

+        ```{.bash data-prompt="$"}
+        $ pbm status
+        ```

+        Sample output:

+        ```{.bash .no-copy}
+        Snapshots:
+        2023-04-10T10:51:28Z 530.73KB <logical> [ERROR: backup FCV "4.4" is incompatible with the running mongo FCV "5.0"] [2023-04-10T10:51:44Z]
+        ```

+    2. Set the Feature Compatibility Version value to 4.4

+        ```{.javascript data-prompt=">"}
+        > db.adminCommand( { setFeatureCompatibilityVersion: "4.4" } )
+        ```

+    3. Restore the database

+        ```{.bash data-prompt="$"}
+        $ pbm restore 2023-04-10T10:51:28Z
+        ```

+    4. Set the Feature Compatibility Version value to 5.0

+        ```{.javascript data-prompt=">"}
+        > db.adminCommand( { setFeatureCompatibilityVersion: "5.0" } )
+        ```

 === "Physical"

     1. List the backups